sandepal-org/mq01-ops/README.md

 [This
 tutorial](https://developer.ibm.com/tutorials/spin-up-a-single-node-openshift-cluster-with-one-command/)
-is particularly good to help you get your cluster up and running.
+is particularly good to help you get your SNO cluster up and running.

 If you cannot use OpenShift, then the tutorial will work on any Kubernetes with small modifications.